-Quantitative measures established by regulation to ensure capital adequacy require the Credit Union to maintain minimum amounts and ratios (set forth in the table below) of net worth (as defined in NCUA Regulations) to total assets (as defined in NCUA Regulations).
+Quantitative measures established by regulation to ensure capital adequacy require the Credit Union to maintain minimum amounts and ratios (set forth in the table below) of net worth (as defined in NCUA Regulations).
 Credit unions are also required to calculate a Risk-Based Net Worth Requirement (RBNWR) which establishes whether or not the Credit Union will be considered "complex" under the regulatory framework.
-The Credit Union's RBNWR as of December 31, 2018 and 2017 was 6.16% and 7.49%, respectively.
+The Credit Union's RBNWR as of December 31, 2019 and 2018 was 6.40% and 6.16%, respectively.
 The minimum requirement to be considered complex under the regulatory framework is 6.00%.
-Management believes, as of December 31, 2018 and 2017, that the Credit Union meets all capital adequacy requirements to which it is subject.
+Management believes, as of December 31, 2019 and 2018, that the Credit Union meets all capital adequacy requirements to which it is subject.